-- As part of a large academic medical center and New York’s #1 hospital,our program calls upon the expertise of a wide range of healthcare provider to help patients with medical issues that present barriers to transplantation, including pregnant women and women with infertility problems, obese patients, and patients at high risk due to advanced age or health conditions.
+- As part of a large academic medical center and one of the top hospitals in the nation, our program calls upon the expertise of a wide range of healthcare provider to help patients with medical issues that present barriers to transplantation, including pregnant women and women with infertility problems, obese patients, and patients at high risk due to advanced age or health conditions.

 Transplantation is a life-altering procedure.
 We’re here to be your partners every step of the way.
 Call us at (212) 305-6469 to get started today, or sign up with one of our online forms: